ellwoodcode/BioBERT-FineTuning-NER/README.md

 - The **GeneratedData** dataset is not suited for practical application as the generation technique is simplistic and does not have realistic context associated with it.
 - No plans to extend the project further, as the goal was focussed on reproducing results and testing new datasets.

+References

-## References - BioBERT is realized via the **Hugging Face Transformers** library.
+- BioBERT is implemented using the Hugging Face Transformers library.

-- Got the original datasets from the GitHub page of **BioBBC**, which did a similar study.
+- Original datasets were obtained from the GitHub page of BioBBC, which conducted similar research.

+- BioBERT: A pre-trained biomedical language representation model for biomedical text mining.
+Jinhyuk Lee, Wonjin Yoon, Sungdong Kim, Donghyeon Kim, Sunkyu Kim, Chan Ho So, Jaewoo Kang.
+Available at: https://doi.org/10.1093/bioinformatics/btz682.

 ## Contributors